oxidecomputer/omicron/README.md

 ## TODO

-- Update the handler functions so that they can return a Serialize or a Stream of Serialize.
-(Otherwise, how will the OpenAPI tooling know what the return types are?)
 - Flesh out more endpoints and simulator
 - Write out road map
   - regions, AZs, etc. need to be added per RFD 24